nickhuber/website/content/blog/project-management-history.rst

 In come the yes-men
 --------------------

-.. class:: aside
-.. [#]

-    I think the original intention would be that if we finished everything in a scrum sprint earlier, that we would use that time to work on more experimental or less defined features.
-It seems now to encourage only doing this type of work if you happened to underestimate the current week's stories.

 We ended up getting a consultant that teaches other companies how to do project management to help us figure out what we were doing wrong.
 They went over scrum and more generically agile and when we brought up our complaints with scrum